silvafredson/silvafredson/README.md

 ### Hi there, I'm Fredson Silva and welcome to my profile 👋

-- I'm majoring in Systems Analysis and Development
+- I'm majoring in Mobile Development Technology
-- Graduando em Análise e desenvolvimento de sistemas

 <br>